Skip to content

 Raises:

-Exception: If ``notation`` is not one of the accepted values, or if a token's
+Exception: If ``notation`` is not one of the accepted values.

 """